Despite all the research highlighting the importance of long-term planning, most companies run on 90-day reporting.

 Modern sales teams thrive on data.
-With better information, every sales rep can maximize their potential, push more deals through the sales cycle and hit their revenue target.
+With better information, every sales rep can maximize their potential, push more deals through the sales cycle, and hit their revenue target.

-What makes a good quarterly sales report?
+What makes an excellent quarterly sales report?

-Sales Forecast: If you've got good data on what you've done, you have a better chance of forecasting what you'll do next.
+Sales forecast: If you've got good data on what you've done, you have a better chance of forecasting what you'll do next.
 That allows for better planning and not just in sales.

-Average Deal Size: A popular KPI with sales managers.
+Average deal size: A popular KPI with sales managers.
 Nudging up the average deal size is an excellent way to improve sales productivity (more revenue from the same or similar effort and cost).

-Sales Activity: How busy was each sales rep?
+Sales activity: How busy was each sales rep?
 How many meetings did they attend?
 How many calls did they make?
 How many new opportunities made it to a particular sales stage?
 A useful leading indicator for next quarter.

 According to Salesforce, high performing sales professionals are 1.5 times more likely to create forecasts using data.
-Lower performing reps relied on their instincts.
+Lower-performing reps relied on their instincts.

 Accurate sales forecasts allow a sales manager to allocate resources more efficiently.
 Other teams can rely on sales projections to prepare for new customers.
-And financial decision makers can run a more realistic cashflow.
+And financial decision-makers can run a more realistic cash flow.

 Analyzing data by territory

-With good, clean data your quarterly sales dashboard can provide new insights.
+With good, clean data, your quarterly sales dashboard can provide new insights.

 Breaking the numbers down by territory can quickly highlight inefficiencies and missed opportunities.

-Using Microsoft Excel to report on quarterly sales by territory: Functional, but limited
+Using Microsoft Excel to report on quarterly sales by territory: Functional but limited

 The process of creating a quarterly sales report in Excel is pretty straightforward.